 Poets who write free verse often tend to ignore meter and focus instead on the content and tone of their poem.
 However, many poems follow a clear metre throughout.
 Common metres are below:

-- lambic: Metre which starts with an unstressed and then a stressed syllable. - Trochaic: Metre which starts with a stressed and then an unstressed syllable. - Dactylic: Metre which starts with a stressed and then 2 unstressed syllables. - Anapestic: Metre which has 2 unstressed and then a stressed syllable.
+- Dactylic: Metre which starts with a stressed and then 2 unstressed syllables. - Anapestic: Metre which has 2 unstressed and then a stressed syllable.

 Key Questions Regarding Structure